RedisBloom/RedisBloom/docs/commands/bf.madd.md

-Adds one or more items to the Bloom Filter and creates the filter if it does not exist yet.
+Adds one or more items to the Bloom Filter.

-This command operates identically to `BF.ADD` except that it allows multiple inputs and returns multiple values.
+This command is similar to `BF.ADD`, except that more than one item can be added.

 ## Required arguments

 <details open><summary><code>key</code></summary>

-is key name for a Bloom filter to insert items to.
+is key name for a Bloom filter to add the items to.

-If `key` does not exist - a new Bloom filter is created.
+If `key` does not exist - a new Bloom filter is created with default error rate, capacity, and expansion (see `BF.RESERVE`).
 </details>

 <details open><summary><code>item...</code></summary>

-One or more items to insert.
+One or more items to add.
 </details>

 ## Return value